jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3ef6e01f288a026d709587
+id: 5f3f26fa39591db45e5cd7a0
-title: Part 68
+title: Part 69
 challengeType: 0
 ---

 # --description--

-You can use an `hr` element to display a divider between sections of different content.
+The default properties of an `hr` element will make it appear as a thin light grey line.
+You can change the height of the line by specifying a value for the `height` property.

-First, add an `hr` element between the first `header` element and the `main` element.
+Change the height the `hr` element to be `3px`.

 # --hints--